Grizzly232/bankOfIRAland/README.md

-# bankOfIRAland
+# bankOfIreland

-## we wuz finna be software developes

 ##WHAT ELSE NEEDS TO BE DONE

 -randomly generating ids for security

--table relationship mappings (many to many shit)
+-table relationship mappings (many to many)

 ~~-bank account arraylist that updates every time a new bank account is added~~